 Kids: most welcomed; the couple that owns it (Sue and Fluffy) is so energetic and chatty with kids, being parents themselves.
 Our kiddo loved it there.
 They also serve delicious chicken pasta and banana chips with special banana ketchup for their little clients.

-Roots 1 is a beach bar down at Marigot beach.
-Roots 2 is the newcomer, a reggae bar-restaurant that overlooks the beautiful Marigot Bay from the hills.
-To enjoy the views, I suggest visiting afternoon for lunch.
+Roots 1 is a roots reggae beach bar down at Marigot beach.
+Roots 2 is the newcomer, a reggae bar-restaurant overlooking the beautiful Marigot Bay from the hills.
+To enjoy the views, I suggest an early afternoon lunch visit.
 Bear in mind the lunch menu is limited to snacks like burgers, colourful salads and pasta that Sue is preparing for you on the fly.
 The big party menu is on BBQ nights.
-Most Saturday nights Fluffy grills fresh juicy chicken, seafood and local specials straight off his Charcoal Grill, along with his special secret sauce and reggae tunes.
-I suggest calling them (they can be quite slow with emails) to ask which days and nights they can accommodate you.
-The restaurant is very small and not open daily (Google opening times are just estimates) so you better call Sue.
+Most Saturday nights "Fluffy" grills fresh juicy jerk chicken, seafood and local specials straight off his Charcoal Grill, along with his special secret sauce and reggae tunes.
+I suggest calling them (they can be quite slow with emails) to book in for an evening fiesta.
+The restaurant is very small and not open daily (Google opening times are just estimates) so you better call.
 This restaurant became famous from the Netflix show “Restaurants on the Edge”, so get a glimpse of this episode on Netflix before you head there, the place is even better than its TV looks!

 7. Saltfish